LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 addresses.

-To access data structures bigger than 64 kB the *8* has to be added tonthe segment descriptor for each 64 kB increment.
+To access data structures bigger than 64 kB the *8* has to be added to the segment descriptor for each 64 kB increment.

 On a 32-bit processor a 32-bit offset is used.

 ## 32-bit Memory Models

 32-bit OS's (Windows, Linux, BSD, Intel-Mac) use the *Flat* memory model.
 Application code uses only one (max.
-32 GB) segment.
+2 GB) segment.

 Pointers are 32-bit *signed* addresses.
 Negative addresses are reseved for kernel and drivers.

+## 64-bit Memory Models

+### Windows

+The size of code and static data together is limited to 2 GB.
+So it's possible to use RIP-relative addresses.
+The image base of an executable binary is usually below $2^{31}$.
+Absolute 32-bit addresses are not often used.

+Stack and dynamically allocated data (data on heap) can exceed 2 GB.

+Pointers are usually 64 bits (sometimes 32 bits).

+Negative addresses are reserved for the kernel.

+### Linux snd BSD

+#### Small

+Code an static data is limited to 2 GB and stored at addresses below $2^{31}$.
+The compiler can use absolte signed 32-bit addresses.

+Stack and dynamically allocated data can exceed 2 GB.

+Pointers are 64 bits.

+Default memory model in Linux (x64) and BSD.

+#### Medium

+Static data bigger than the 'large-data-threshold' is stored in a data section that can exceed 2 GB.

+Code and smaller static data are limited to addresses below
+$2^{31}$.

+#### Large

+Code and data can exceed 2 GB.
+Addresses are 64 bits.

+#### Kernel

+Used to compile the kernel and device drivers.

+Addresses must be negative between $-2^{31}$ and $0$.

 # Registers